20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 #### Evaluating strategies

 To evaluate strategies, it is enough to just run the `main` function defined in `Main.hs`.
 This is precisely what happens when we give the command `stack run`.
 In turn, `main` invokes functions defined in `Analytics.hs` which define the right notion of equilibrium to check.
-If you want to change strategies on the fly, just open a REPL (Cf. [Interactive Execution](#interactive-execution)) and give the command 'main'.
+If you want to change strategies on the fly, just open a REPL (Cf. [Interactive Execution](#interactive-execution)) and give the command `main`.
-You can make parametric changes in `Parametrization.hs` or even define new strategies and/or notions of equilibrium by editing `Stategies.hs` and `Analytics.hs`, respectively.
+You can make parametric changes or even define new strategies and/or notions of equilibrium by editing the relevant files (cf. [File structure](#file-structure)).
 Once you save your edits, giving `:r` will recompile the code on the fly.
 Calling `main` again will evaluate the changes.

 #### Stochasticity